-The Health In Harmony response to coronavirus in Indonesia and Madagascar is a planetary health response.
+The Health In Harmony response to COVID-19 in Indonesia, Madagascar, and Brazil is a planetary health response.

 This approach mitigates both the health effects of COVID-19 and the economic effects of collapsing livelihoods, while addressing the climate crisis.